 What is Seborrheic Dermatitis?

-Child Seborrheic DermatitisIn the simplest of terms, Seborrheic Dermatitis is a case of dandruff gone wild… the kind that goes beyond the symptoms of a dry, itchy scalp.
-The inflammatory skin condition is marked by flaking, itching and redness that can also appear almost any place on the body, particularly around the eyebrows and nose, behind the ears, and anywhere oil-producing glands are in abundance.
-Seborrheic Dermatitis on babies also tends to show up in the diaper area, neck folds, armpits and anywhere adorable baby fat gathers to create folds on a newborn’s body.
-Adults get the same redness, scaling, flaking, and irritation in the same areas as babies.
-Some things never change…
+In the simplest of terms, Seborrheic Dermatitis is a case of dandruff gone wild… the kind that goes beyond the symptoms of a dry, itchy scalp.
+The inflammatory skin condition is marked by flaking, itching, and redness that can also appear in almost any place on the body, particularly around the eyebrows and nose, behind the ears, and anywhere oil-producing glands are abundant.

-Flaking and itching are the two most basic symptoms.
-Signs of Seborrheic Dermatitis in children that tend to raise alarms for parents include redness, scaling, yellow crusting, pink patches, peeling skin, and irritation.
-In the harshest cases, it could have an unpleasant smell, feel hot to the touch or weep fluid.
+In the harshest cases, it could have an unpleasant smell, feel warm to the touch, or weep fluid.
 In those cases, timely care is vital because the child may be uncomfortable.

 Who Gets Seborrheic Dermatitis?

 Dandruff and Seborrheic Dermatitis can strike at any age.
-In adults, a change of climate, hormonal changes and stress can trigger an episode.
+In adults, a change of climate, hormonal changes, and stress can trigger an episode.
 Most adults simply grapple with an occasional bout of dandruff…annoying but manageable.
-But the same underlying cause, a yeast, can also cause a condition known as tinea versicolor or Malassezia folliculitis (fungal acne).
+But the same underlying cause, yeast, can also cause a condition known as tinea versicolor or Malassezia folliculitis (fungal acne).

 But it may be surprising for many people to learn how common Seborrheic Dermatitis is in children.
-1 in 3 babies will have skin flaking, scaling, redness and irritation during the first year of life.
-That adds up to 1.4 million infants per year.
-Because the symptoms can look so alarming, it’s important to know your baby is not suffering from something rare or very difficult to treat.
-Knowledge is power, and the right skin regimen, consistently followed, can clear up even the worst cases of dandruff and seborrheic dermatitis within a few weeks.
+2 in 3 babies will have skin flaking, scaling, redness, and irritation during the first year of life.
+That adds up to 2 million infants per year.
+Because the symptoms can look so alarming, it’s important to know your baby is not suffering from something rare.

 Our Cradle Cap Shampoo is a solution that is not only safe for kids but works effectively on adults as well.